 Implant Supported Dentures

-Just two dental implants can add strength and stability to a removable denture.
-A handful of implants can support an entire arch of fixed, high quality replacement teeth.
-Both solutions are considered superior to traditional dentures, which are prone to slipping and pinching and restore just a fraction of bite strength.
+Two dental implants can be used to add strength and stability to a removable denture; with a few more, your implants can support an entire arch of fixed, high quality replacement teeth.
+Both solutions are preferred to traditional dentures, as they produce a stronger bite, fit more comfortably, and don’t slip or pinch.